 More and more activities are hosted in the living room today since it’s more changeable and fluid.
 The sofa has changed in design and become more flexible – sometimes we lie down on it, and sometimes we sit leaning against it.
 That's why we decided to make a new rug, with new proportions and a softer feel.
 So we set out on a mission where we studied weaving techniques in detail, learned everything about qualities and tested various samples with our bare feet until we developed VINDUM.

-A couple of thousand years ago, the rug was an important feature in people's homes.
-Usually, it was woven from wool yarn and added both warmth, color and beauty.
-The rug was a soft place to sit and often had the same function as our modern sofa especially for nomads who could easily roll up their rugs and carry them when it was time to move on.
+Already a couple of thousand years ago, the rug was an important feature in people's homes.
+Usually, it was woven from wool yarn and added both warmth, colour and beauty.
+The rug was a soft place to sit and often had the same function as our modern sofa.
+Not least for nomads who could easily roll up their rugs and carry them when it was time to move on.

 New habits in fluid living rooms

 Even in modern times, the rug continued to be a key feature in homes across the world.
 It's an interior decoration that easily separates and defines different parts of the home.
 In the traditional living room, which is often centred around the TV, we've seen the rug placed in front of the sofa together with a coffee table.
 But something is beginning to change.
 Life is starting to move down onto the rug again.